inmanta/web-console/README.md

 Cypress can be configured via cypress.json (or command line arguments), e.g. to record videos of each test run:

     "video": true

+### Pre-commit hook

+`husky` configures the git hooks. https://github.com/typicode/husky
+`lint-staged` runs scripts on matched staged source files. https://github.com/okonet/lint-staged
+There is no need to manually configure anything.
+Just by installing the dependencies, the git hooks are configured.